satya-arjunan/visocyteold/Documentation/dev/git/develop.md

 1. Register [GitLab Access][] to create an account and select a user name.

-2. [Fork ParaView][] into your user's namespace on GitLab.
+2. [Fork Visocyte][] into your user's namespace on GitLab.

-3. Follow the [download instructions](download.md#clone) to create a local clone of the main ParaView repository.
+3. Follow the [download instructions](download.md#clone) to create a local clone of the main Visocyte repository.
 Optionally configure Git to [use SSH instead of HTTPS](download.md#use-ssh-instead-of-https).
     Then clone:

-        $ git clone --recursive https://gitlab.kitware.com/visocyte/visocyte.git ParaView
+        $ git clone --recursive https://gitlab.kitware.com/visocyte/visocyte.git Visocyte
-        $ cd ParaView
+        $ cd Visocyte
     The main repository will be configured as your `origin` remote.

-4. Run the [developer setup script][] to prepare your ParaView work tree and create Git command aliases used below:
+4. Run the [developer setup script][] to prepare your Visocyte work tree and create Git command aliases used below:

         $ ./Utilities/SetupForDevelopment.sh